Last Updated on June 10, 2021 by Maggie Sutton

 Parades are a big part of Memorial Day, held all over the country.
 They include military personnel, as well as veterans’ organizations, helping to educate, promote and honor our military and their sacrifices.

 Another way to honor fallen heroes is to visit cemeteries and memorials.
 Just as with Decoration Day, you can lay flowers or American flags at the graves of fallen soldiers.
-They gave the ultimate sacrifice so that we can live free and their memory will live on forever.
+Several veterans organizations, such as VFW’s or American Legions, have donation dinners, celebrations, or concerts.

 The Significance of Poppies on Memorial Day

-In 1915, Lieutenant Colonel John McCrae published a poem titled “In Flanders Field following the second battle of Ypres.”
-John McCrae wrote the poem after walking through the crosses that were there to mark where so many military members had fallen while fighting for our freedom.
+In 1915, Lieutenant Colonel John McCrae published a poem titled “In Flanders Field” following the second battle of Ypres.
+John McCrae wrote the poem after walking through the crosses that marked the soldier’s graves.
 The poem talks of fallen soldiers who now lie in Flanders Field where poppies grow.
-After he published the poem, the poppy became the symbol for fallen soldiers.
-In 1918, Moina Michaels wrote another poppy poem to promote the use of the poppy to remember the fallen.
-The American Legion now sells poppies on Memorial Day, and the funds go towards helping disabled Veterans.
-To read both poems, please click here.
+After he published the poem, the poppy became an international symbol for fallen soldiers.
+While countries like the United Kingdom, Canada, and Australia wear poppies and remember those lost in November, in the United States, we use poppies as a symbol of remembrance for Memorial Day.

 How to Support the Families of Our Fallen Soldiers

 When Memorial Day comes around each year, a lot of us get to enjoy the day off while having a barbecue with friends and family and watching a parade.
-There are somber moments during a visit to a cemetery to decorate the graves of loved ones you knew or those who were complete strangers whom you never met.
-Laying flowers on the grave of a military member you never knew is an indispensable feeling that everyone should experience.
-It brings you a sense of reverence or appreciation.
-They died protecting our freedom.
+There are somber moments during a visit to a cemetery to decorate the graves of loved ones you knew or those who were complete strangers.
+Laying flowers on the grave of a military member is an indispensable feeling that everyone should experience.
+It brings you a sense of appreciation.

-If you know a military family whose life has been forever changed by the loss of a loved one, reach out to them and help them in any way you can.
-It can be helping them get the kids to and from school, helping to do yard work, or even a gift card to help with groceries.
+If you know a military family who have lost a loved one, reach out to them.
+Ask how you can be helpful to them.
+It can begetting the kids to and from school, yard work, or even help with groceries.
 Send them a care package showing you care.
 Stop by and let them talk as there is no better gift than the ability to listen.

-When our heroes die, their physical presence may be gone, but their spirits are always with us, helping us to remember who they were and that they were fighting for our freedom.
+When our heroes die, their spirits are always with us, helping us to remember who they were and that they were fighting for our freedom.
+For those who have lost someone, Homes for Heroes says thank you for the sacrifices you and your family have given, and we will always honor the memory of our nation’s heroes.